idea-statica/iom-examples/iom-steel-connections/create-iom-cloud.md

-#### The example of creating IDEA Connection project by webservice - see project IOM.SteelFrame.csproj
+#### The example of creating IDEA Connection project by webservice - see project [IOM.SteelFrameWeb](https://github.com/idea-statica/iom-examples/tree/master/IOM_SteelFrame1/IOM.SteelFrameWeb)

+It allows to generate idea connection project without having Idea StatiCa on your PC.
+IOM and IOM results are sent to webservice which generates and returns Idea Connection project.

 ```C#
 		public static readonly string viewerURL = "https://viewer.ideastatica.com";